 Instead, you can always call it a "Featured Pages" section, where you highlight certain pages on your site.
 You should of course link to those pages (and not merely mention them).

-In the early days of thefreecountry.com, I only had a "What's New on This Site" page, which was linked from the main page.
-Although the content of this page changed frequently (since the site is constantly being updated), I noticed that there was one constant throughout the history of that page: the small number of visitors (relative to the overall site).
+In the early days of thefreecountry.com, I only had a separate page listing all the changes on the site.
+I called it my "What's New" page, and linked to it from the home page.
+Although the content of that page changed frequently (since the site is regularly being updated), I noticed that there was one constant throughout its history: the small number of visitors reading it (relative to the overall site).

-The basic rule of web design holds here as well: if visitors have to click to get anywhere or do anything, many will not bother to do it.
+The basic rule of web design holds true here: if visitors have to click to get somewhere to read your What's New announcements, you will lose a percentage of your visitors since many will not bother to click the link.

-If you want something to be noticed by them, put it under their noses.
+As always, if you want something to be noticed by your visitors, put it under their noses.
 Put it on your front page.
-You needn't put everything on the front page - maybe just the latest news.
+You don't need to put everything on the front page; just the latest news.
 You can always link to your more comprehensive "What's New" page at the bottom for those who are really interested.

 It's really up to you.
-The important thing here is to be sure that even as you mention changes (or features), you link to your sub-pages that hold those changes.
+The important thing here is that even as you mention the changes, make sure you actually link to the changed/new page.
 Don't expect your visitors to have to search through your entire site to find the page you mentioned.
-I have encountered (many) sites with that kind of "What's New" section.
-They're really not using it to its full potential.
-It doesn't merely have to be informational - it can serve as a means to draw your visitors to certain pages.
+In times of old, I have encountered a number of sites with that kind of "What's New" section.
+Those sites are really not using their news column to its full potential.
+It doesn't merely have to be informational; it can serve as a means to draw your visitors to the new content.

-Sure, if you want to maintain both a "What's New" section on your main page and a "What's New" page, it's a big hassle to have to keep both in sync.
-In my opinion, however, the results make it worth the effort.
-Your visitors appreciate that section because it helps them keep abreast of changes, and you benefit because those pages get highlighted and visited more often than it normally would.
+Now it's true that if you want to maintain both a "What's New" section on your main page and a "What's New" page, it's a big hassle to have to keep both in sync.
+One way around it is to use server side includes (SSI) and put the content in a separate file that is included in both pages.
+In my opinion, whatever the method used, the results make it worth the effort.
+Your visitors appreciate that section because it helps them keep abreast of changes, and you benefit because those pages get highlighted to your visitors.

 Get more free tips and articles like this,